anchor/fleet-magento-docs/docs/getting-started/first-deployment.md

 ### Magento 2

 You will need to create an archive of your code and import it directly into fleet.
-The format of the archive file should be tar.gz and once you created it, you will need to store in a location that is accessible by a url.
+The format of the archive file should be tar.gz.
+You can read more about creating an archive in our [FAQ](/faq/archive-for-release/) section.
+Once you created it, you will need to store in a location that is accessible by a url.
 Then you can create a release by running the following command:

 ```bash
 $ fleet release create --url https://example.com/foo.tar.gz master